Dr Stephen Jia Wang Announced as RCA Director of the RCA–IIS Tokyo Design Lab

-Dr Stephen Jia Wang, joint Head of Programme for the RCA’s Global Innovation Design (GID) and Innovation Design Engineering (IDE) MA/MSc programmes, has been appointed Director of RCA–IIS Tokyo Design Lab.
+Dr Stephen Jia Wang, joint Head of Programme for the RCA’s Global Innovation Design (GID) and Innovation Design Engineering (IDE) MA/MSc programmes, has been appointed as RCA director of RCA–IIS Tokyo Design Lab.
 The Design Lab is a research collaboration between the RCA and the University of Tokyo’s Institute of Industrial Science (IIS), a world-leading research institute that covers a variety of engineering disciplines.
 This initiative between the two institutions promotes a new diversity of thought and culture, and provides a melting pot for the exchange of ideas.

 Dr Wang commented: ‘The RCA–IIS Design Lab provides an exciting cross-cultural and cross-disciplinary environment that brings together creatives, scientists and engineers.
 I look forward to continuing the work of the lab towards facilitating the development of meaningful design with social impact, helping to foster a new generation of design-led innovators and exploring questions about the role of design in innovation.’